Hoyasumii/bee-movie/README.md

 Hello!

-You ready for this, ho
+You ready for this, hot